 Aside from having Tibetan everyday words as names, Mongolians share a lot with Tibet in terms of Buddhist history.
 The title Dalai, which means ‘ocean’ in Mongolian, was bestowed by a Mongol khan Altan, for the highest lama, and at some point there was a Mongolian incarnation of Dalai Lama.
 So, with all the close relationship and majority of Mongolians being Buddhists, the visit by His Holiness was an honor for everyone.
 So when did his first visit happen?

 1979.
+(Then in 1982, 1991, 1994, 1995, 2002, and 2006, as listed in this documentary.)
 In other words, the time when Buddhism or any religion was scoffed upon.
 When he first arrived, a massive throng of people gathered in our largest Stadium, giving pretty much every other Mongolian artist run for their money.
 This being the 1979 when Mongolia had a communist regime didn’t deter people from coming out to see the highest lama of Yellow Buddhism.
 This marked an important moment, and revealed the massive, previously suppressed Buddhist faith of Mongolians.
 None of us at SWM are old enough to remember this incident, but we think even the people themselves were surprised to see the mass, what with the religion being denounced and all.
 Either the state was into some 70s groove and had become pretty lax about religion, or this night was like people discovering everyone and their uncle were gay.

 With Buddhist tradition revived after the 1990s, Mongolia welcomed Dalai Lama again and again–in total he’s been in Mongolia eight times, sometimes with sponsorship by Richard Gere, who himself have visited Mongolia three times already.